 Service Group Attributes Definition GroupRecipients (user-defined) This attribute is used for VCS email notification.
 VCS sends email notification to persons designated in this attribute when events related to the service group occur and when the event's severity level is equal to or greater than the level specified in the attribute.
 Make sure to set the severity level at which you want notifications to be sent to GroupRecipients or to at least one recipient defined in the SmtpRecipients attribute of the NotifierMngr agent.
-Type and dimension: string-association email id: The email address of the person registered as a recipient for notification. severity: The minimum level of severity at which notifications must be sent.
+Type and dimension: string-association email id: The email address of the person registered as a recipien for notification. severity: The minimum level of severity at which notifications must be sent.
 Guests (user-defined) List of operating system user accounts that have Guest privileges on the service group.
 This attribute applies to clusters running in secure mode.
-Type and dimension: string-keylist Default: "" IntentOnline (system use only) Indicates whether to keep service groups online or offline.
-VCS sets this attribute to 1 if an attempt has been made to bring the service group online.
+Type and dimension: string-keylistDefault: "" IntentOnline Indicates whether to keep service groups online or offline. (system use only) VCS sets this attribute to 1 if an attempt has been made to bring the service group online.
 For failover groups, VCS sets this attribute to 0 when the group is taken offline.
 For parallel groups, it is set to 0 for the system when the group is taken offline or when the group faults and can fail over to another system.
 VCS sets this attribute to 2 for service groups if VCS attempts to autostart a service group; for example, attempting to bring a service group online on a system from AutoStartList.
-Type and dimension: integer-scalar Default: Not applicable.
+Type and dimension: integer-scalarDefault: Not applicable.

-Service Group Attributes Definition IntentionalOnlineList (system use only) Lists the nodes where a resource that can be intentionally brought online is found ONLINE at first probe.
-IntentionalOnlineList is used along with AutoStartList to determine the node on which the service group should go online when a cluster starts.
-Type and dimension: string-keylist Default: Not applicable LastSuccess (system use only) Indicates the time when service group was last brought online.
-Type and dimension: integer-scalar Default: Not applicable

-Service Group Attributes Definition Load (user-defined) Indicates the multidimensional value expressing load exerted by a service group on the system.
-When the cluster attribute Statistics is enabled, the allowed key values are CPU, Mem, and Swap.
+Service Group Attributes Definition IntentionalOnlineList (system use only) Lists the nodes where a resource that can be intentionally brough online is found ONLINE at first probe.
+IntentionalOnlineList is used along with AutoStartList to determine the node on which the servic group should go online when a cluster starts.
+Type and dimension: string-keylist Default: Not applicable LastSuccess Indicates the time when service group was last brought online. (system use only) Type and dimension: integer-scalarDefault: Not applicable Load (user-defined) Indicates the multidimensional value expressing load exerted by a service group on the system. '''''''''''''''''''''''''''''''''''''' When the cluster attribute Statistics is enabled, the allowed key values are CPU, Mem, and Swap.
 The value for these keys in corresponding units as specified in MeterUnit (cluster attribute).
-When the cluster attribute Statistics is enabled for a VMSG, the allowed key values are SCPU and SMem.
-The values for these keys in corresponding units as specified in MeterUnit (cluster attribute).
 When the cluster attribute Statistics is not enabled, the allowed key value is Units.
-Type and dimension: float-associationDefault: Not applicable The following additional considerations apply: You cannot change this attribute when the service group attribute CapacityReserved is set to 1 in the cluster and when the FailOverPolicy is set to BiggestAvailable.
+Type and dimension: float-associationDefault: Not applicable The following additional considerations apply: You cannot change this attribute when the service group attribut CapacityReserved is set to 1 in the cluster and when the FailOverPolicy is set to BiggestAvailable.
 This is because the VCS engine reserves system capacity based on the service group attribute Load.
 When the service group's online transition completes and after the next forecast cycle, CapacityReserved is reset.
-If the FailOverPolicy is set to BiggestAvailable for a service group, the attribute Load must be specified with at least one of the following keys: CPU Mem Swap ■ SCPU ■ SMem For a physical server, the Load attribute of a service group denotes the CPU, memory, and swap requirement of the service group.
-If the service group contains a virtual machine resource, the Load attribute is derived based on the Utilization attribute of the virtual machine resources that are part of the service group.
-In this scenario, you cannot edit the Load attribute and the attribute will not exist in the main.cf file.
+If the FailOverPolicy is set to BiggestAvailable for a service group the attribute Load must be specified with at least one of the following keys: CPU ■ CPO ■ Mem ■ Swap